 Similarly, with "Condo type" homes a homeowner association (HOA) board or management firm, hired by the board, deals with the daily exterior and common area maintenance and repairs.
 So, this gives you as the buyer a second phone number to call for exterior related issues.
 Plus for some homeowners, that travel a lot for work or pleasure, a condominium can also be a great option since it's much easier to come and go without worrying about daily maintenance, care or security.

-Condominiums range from Highrise apartment like "flats" to detached single family homes or zero lot line developments that to most appear to be just like any other homes.
-But with zero lot line properties all of the exterior exterior landscape and snow removal are handled by the HOA all the way up to the all of the exterior structure and landscape can be maintained by the HOA.
-Similarly paired patio homes, where units typically share one or two common walls, leave the homeowner to deal only with the daily maintenance and care of the interior of the condo.
+Condominiums range from Highrise apartment like "flats" to detached single family homes or zero lot line developments that to most appear to be just like any other home.
+With zero lot line properties all of the exterior landscape and snow removal is typically handled by the HOA and with some of these properties all of the exterior structure can also be maintained by the HOA.
+Similarly paired patio homes, where units typically share one or two common walls, leave the homeowner to deal only with the daily maintenance and care of the interior of the condo that can be mostly covered via a good home warranty plan.
 Townhouses or Row houses usually share one wall with each neighbor and mid rise or high rise condominium developments typically don't have doors directly to the outside but rather a shared common hallway.
-The different types of condominiums provide varying degrees of privacy and traditional "single family lifestyle" but without 100% of the responsibilities associated with traditional home ownership.
+All of these different types of attached properties provide varying degrees of privacy and traditional "single family lifestyle" but without 100% of the responsibilities associated with traditional home ownership.

 If you don't care for an attached property and really prefer a single family detached home, then buying or building a brand new home combined with the right home warranty, minimizes the amount of exterior repairs and surprises.
 Plus routine maintenance like landscape and snow removal can be contracted out with qualified contractors.